Important Dates & Reminders

 Student Learning & Licensure

 A student learning and licensure membership will be provided to all residency candidates before entering pre-residency.
-Residency candidates will complete assessments, log residency hours, and attach documents to the shared space for candidate, mentor teacher, and supervisor.
+Residency candidates will log residency hours to the shared space for candidate, mentor teacher, and supervisor.

 Please use the following links to access Student Learning and Licensure by Watermark.